 There must be as many pin_name/signal_name/bus_label rows as there are pins given by the preceding [Number Of EMD Pins] keyword.
 Pin names must be the alphanumeric external pin names of the module.
 The pin names cannot exceed eight characters in length.
 As described in Section 3.2 the reserved words “GND”, “POWER”, and “NC” are case-insensitive.

 All non-rail pins (generically referred to as I/O pins) are required to be listed and have only a signal_name entry.
 No signal_type or bus_label entry is permitted.
+All EMD pins and designator pins that have the same signal_name are connected.
 The signal_name entry may be used to signify the primary connection to other I/O pins (necessary for Aggressor_Only described later).

 It is often convenient to merge multiple rail pins into a single interconnect model terminal.
 This may include all of the rail pins with the same signal_name on the same interface, or all of the rail pins with the same bus label on the same interface.
 In this case, all of the pins that are merged together into a single terminal are “shorted”.